Answers to Your Frequently Asked Questions

-I had books finished and ready to go and couldn't find a publisher that was interested in them.
-Maid for Love, book 1 of the McCarthys of Gansett Island Series, was rejected by every romance publisher.
-That series has gone on to sell more than 1.6 million books.
+I had books finished and ready to go and couldn’t find a publisher that was interested in them.
+Maid for Love, book 1 of the Gansett Island Series, was rejected by every romance publisher.
+That series has gone on to sell nearly 4 million books.
 The Treading Water Series, which has been very successful for me and much adored by readers, was also rejected all over the place.

 What do you like best and worst about self-publishing?

 I like everything about self-publishing.
 I like making all the decisions about covers and editing and release dates and prices.
-There's nothing I don't like about it, although it is a lot of work.
-Luckily, it's work I love to do, and I have a fantastic team supporting me every step of the way.
+There’s nothing I don’t like about it, although it is a lot of work.
+Luckily, it’s work I love to do, and I have a fantastic team supporting me every step of the way.

 Are you still planning to write for traditional publishers?